ohansemmanuel/react-hooks-cheatsheet/README.md

 ## Contributing
 Contributions of any kind are welcome.
 If you wanna knock off any of the todos above, please feel free to issue a PR.
+Got an interesting idea for the cheatsheet?
+Issue a PR :)